-What is a unitarian universalist?
+What is a Unitarian Universalist?

 Unitarian Universalism is a religion centered on an open-ended quest for meaning in life and shared effort to put UU values into practice every day.
 UUism has its roots in two distinct liberal religious movements that shared a philosophy of religious tolerance and questioning.
 Unitarian Universalists search for truth along many paths.
-Instead of centering the faith on specific beliefs, UUs gather around shared values that include the inherent worth and dignity of every person.
-The most succinct yet comprehensive statement of common UU beliefs is contained in the Seven Principles of the Unitarian Universalist Association (UUA) as seen below.

-The Unitarian Universalist 7 Principles
+The Unitarian Universalist 8 Principles

 - The inherent worth and dignity of every person;